-To learn more about the previous competition, please visit the below link.
+To learn more about the previous competitions, please visit the below links.

 State entities with a state statute specifically authorizing the establishment of charter schools may apply.
 Under section 4303(e)(1) of the ESEA, no State entity may receive a grant under this program for use in a State in which a State entity is currently using a grant received under this program.

 All State entities located in States without an active State entity grant are eligible to apply for a grant under the State entity competition, including State entities in states with active grants awarded in years prior to FY2017.